New 511 keV line data provides strongest sub-GeV dark matter constraints: Evaluation of the 511 keV signal

-where $k_{ps}=1/4$ is the fraction of positronium decays (corresponding to (singlet) parapositronium states) contributing to the $511$~keV line signal, $\phi_{\rm e} = \int \frac{d\phi_{\rm e}}{dE} dE$ is the energy-integrated flux of positrons, $d\Omega=dl db \cos b$ is the solid angle element being $l$, $b$ and $s$ the Galactic longitude, latitude and distance $s$ from the Earth contributing to the signal.
+where $k_{ps}=1/4$ is the fraction of positronium decays corresponding to (singlet) para-positronium states) contributing to the $511$~keV line signal, $\phi_{\rm e} = \int \frac{d\phi_{\rm e}}{dE} dE$ is the energy-integrated flux of positrons, $d\Omega=dl db \cos b$ is the solid angle element with $l$, $b$ and $s$ denoting the Galactic longitude, latitude and distance $s$ (along the line of sight) from the Earth.

-As a second point of originality in our procedure, we consider that the probability of producing positronium away from the Galactic Plane (where the probability of encountering free electrons quickly decreases) should depend not only on the positron density injected from DM, but also on the ambient free electron density.
+We note that the probability of producing positronium away from the Galactic Plane depends on the positron density injected from DM and the ambient free electron density.
 Hence, we apply a scaling relation to the $511$~keV profiles, following the vertical distribution of free electron density in the Galaxy.
-This is also motivated by the fact that SPI observations of the latitude profile seem to show a similar variation of the $511$~keV emission as that of the free electron density (see section~\ref{sec:Scaling} of the Appendix~\ref{sec:Scaling} for a more detailed discussion).
-We remark that this scaling leads, in fact, to a more conservative but realistic evaluation of the predicted $511$~keV emission.
-For the distribution of free electrons, we make use of the NE2001 model~\cite{cordes2003ne2001, cordes2003ne2001i}, which contains the modelling of several Galactic sub-structures and is derived from a combined fit of pulsar dispersion measurements, temporal and angular broadening of radio pulses, and intensity measurements.
-In this work we consider the vertical dependence of the electron density, since the free electron density is always much higher than the diffuse positron density in the Galactic disk (i.e. there will be always free electrons available to form positronium states in the disk of the Galaxy and the probability of producing these states will mainly depend on the density of positrons).
-This has usually been assumed true in all the Galaxy (see, e.g. Refs.~\cite{KeithHooper_511Lat, Calore:2021lih}), however a significantly different rate of positronium production is expected out of the Galactic plane, because of the fast reduction of free electron density when moving away from the Galactic plane.
-As we discuss below, while this scaling has an appreciable effect in the predicted latitude profiles, it leads to essentially no effect on the predicted longitude profiles of the $511$~keV line emission.
+This is motivated by the fact that SPI observations of the latitude profile show a similar variation of the $511$~keV emission as the one of the free electron density (see Appendix~\ref{sec:Scaling} and Fig.~\ref{fig:Lat_Scal}).
+This scaling leads to a more conservative but realistic evaluation of the predicted $511$~keV emission.
+For the distribution of free electrons, we use the NE2001 model~\cite{cordes2003ne2001, cordes2003ne2001i}, which contains the modelling of several Galactic sub-structures and is derived from a combined fit of pulsar dispersion measurements, temporal and angular broadening of radio pulses, and intensity measurements.
+We consider only the vertical dependence of the electron density, since the free electron density is always much higher than the diffuse positron density in the Galactic disk.
+This has usually been assumed true in all of the Galaxy (see, e.g. \cite{KeithHooper_511Lat, Calore:2021lih}), however a different rate of positronium production is expected out of the Galactic plane, because of the steep reduction in free electron density when moving away from the Galactic plane.
+This scaling has an appreciable effect in the predicted latitude profiles, but has almost no effect on the predicted longitude profiles of the $511$~keV line emission.